Art-Sells/Arells/Build-Notes.md

 ## Arells v1

-- *See what sign in to save investments dissapearing looks like, then re-implement sign in*
-- *Fix toggle UI/UI issue and liquid market 1 day circle not smoothing out....*
 - *Complete submitting/submitted main UI/UX*
 - *Complete show investments/ delete investments UI*
 - *test for long numbers and ensure (add a width maximum for current/purchased/losses/profits sections in portfolio, invesment list and in marketcap asset percentages (test how this would affect UI))*